 There are also seven different themed nights, from the cosmic house music party Astral Plane to a geometric, computer coded minimal techno rave called Sci-Matic, all of which are restricted to 18+.

-Tickets for all of the shows start around $20 and increase from there.
+Tickets for all of the shows start around $40 and are on sale now at PY1.com and ticketmaster.com.
 Or if you have pyramids of cash to shell out, you might consider renting out PY1 for your next big private event.
 Either way, you’ll want to keep an eye out for exact dates and showtimes as September approaches because, unlike boring ancient pyramids, PY1 is fully disassemblable and scheduled to roll out to NYC in 2020.

 Want more?
 Sign up here to stay in the know.